Quotation Marks: How To Use Them Correctly With Examples

 • I’ve never heard of a “quokka,” have you?

-Q: Are there any other rules I need to know about quotation marks?
+Are there any other rules I need to know about this special punctuation mark?

-• When you are using quotation marks, make sure that you use the same type of quotation mark at the beginning and end of the quoted material.
+• When you are using this special punctuation marks, make sure that you use the same type of quotation mark at the beginning and end of the quoted material.
 For example, if you start with double quotation marks, make sure to end with double quotation marks.

-• If you are quoting material that already includes quotation marks, you will need to use single quotation marks around the quoted material.
+• If you are quoting material that already includes this special punctuation marks, you will need to use single quotation marks around the quoted material.
 For example: He said, “I can’t believe she called me a ‘loser.'”

 • When writing about works of fiction, such as novels, short stories, or plays, you should use italics rather than quotation marks.
 For example, I just finished reading The Great Gatsby.